coretrix/hitrix/README.md

 ```go
 registry.ServiceDefinitionAmazonS3(map[string]uint64{"products": 1}) // 1 is the bucket ID for database counter
 ```

-Also, you should put your credentials and other configs in `config/hitrix.yml`
+and you should register the entity `S3BucketCounterEntity` into the ORM Also, you should put your credentials and other configs in `config/hitrix.yml`

 ```yml